back

 With many loans—particularly with credit card debt—creditors will allow a minimum payment every billing cycle.
 This payment allows you to stay consistent and avoid any fees or penalties.
 And that’s about all that paying the minimum will get you.
 Even though it seems like a relief to have a small payment, it will do very little to reduce your balance.

 Minimums are typically 2%-5% of the balance.
-Since your balance changes every month, your monthly payment fluctuates.
+Since your balance changes every month, your monthly amount due fluctuates.
 Paying minimums makes your credit card payments challenging to include in your monthly financial planning.

 Sticking to the minimum will mean paying the maximum when it comes to interest.
 Because interest compounds over time, you are charged a fee every day that you have a balance.